Styyx1/Nocturnia-Readme/README.md

 - Drive: SSD
 - GPU: NVIDIA GeForce RTX 3070 8GB

-It should run good on lower specs as well but I recommend at least 6GB VRAM (GPU)
+It should run fine on lower specs as well, but I recommend at least 6GB VRAM (GPU).

 **I can only answer performance questions about my specs as I don't have different systems flying around to check!**